joyrahman/acmeair-nodejs/README_Bluemix.md

 	cf login

 ### Preparation
 Edit [Bluemix_CF.sh](Bluemix_CF.sh) to change application name.  "acmeair-node" is the application name and will be used for the hostname of the application.
-It needs to be unique so many need to add an

-identifies to it to make it unique.
-You could use the initials of your name.
+Add an identifiers to it to make it unique. (e.g. You could use the initials of your name.)

 #### Create Mongo DB service